Dropbox Paper

 Dropbox Paper, or simply Paper, is a collaborative document-editing service developed by Dropbox.
 Originating from the company's acquisition of document collaboration company Hackpad in April 2014, Dropbox Paper was officially announced in October 2015, and launched in January 2017.
 It offers a web application, as well as mobile apps for Android and iOS.

 Dropbox Paper was described in the official announcement post as "a flexible workspace that brings people and ideas together.
 With Paper, teams can create, review, revise, manage, and organize — all in shared documents".

 Reception of Dropbox Paper has been mixed.
 Critics praised collaboration functionality, including content available immediately, the ability to mention specific collaborators, assign tasks, write comments, as well as editing attribution, and revision history.
-It received particular praise for its support for rich media from a variety of sources, with one reviewer noting that Paper's support for rich media exceeds the capabilities of most of its competitors.
+It received particular praise for its support for rich media from a variety of sources, with one reviewer noting that the Paper's support for rich media exceeds the capabilities of most of its competitors.
 However, it was criticized for a lack of formatting options and editing features.
 While the user interface was liked for being minimal, reviewers cited the lack of a fixed formatting bar and missing features present in competitors' products as making Dropbox Paper seem like a "light" tool.